Passenger pigeon: Relationship with humans

 The passenger pigeon was featured in the writings of many significant early naturalists, as well as accompanying illustrations.
 Mark Catesby's 1731 illustration, the first published depiction of this bird, is somewhat crude, according to some later commentators.
 The original watercolor that the engraving is based on was bought by the British royal family in 1768, along with the rest of Catesby's watercolors.
 The naturalists Alexander Wilson and John James Audubon both witnessed large pigeon migrations first hand, and published detailed accounts wherein both attempted to deduce the total number of birds involved.
 The most famous and often reproduced depiction of the passenger pigeon is Audubon's illustration (handcolored aquatint) in his book The Birds of America, published between 1827 and 1838.
 Audubon's image has been praised for its artistic qualities, but criticized for its supposed scientific inaccuracies.
 As Wallace Craig and R. W. Shufeldt (among others) pointed out, the birds are shown perched and billing one above the other, whereas they would instead have done this side by side, the male would be the one passing food to the female, and the male's tail would not be spread.
 Craig and Shufeldt instead cited illustrations by American artist Louis Agassiz Fuertes and Japanese artist K. Hayashi as more accurate depictions of the bird.
 Illustrations of the passenger pigeon were often drawn after stuffed birds, and Charles R. Knight is the only "serious" artist known to have drawn the species from life.
 He did so on at least two occasions; in 1903 he drew a bird possibly in one of the three aviaries with surviving birds, and some time before 1914, he drew Martha, the last individual, in the Cincinnati Zoo.

 The bird has been written about (including in poems, songs, and fiction) and illustrated by many notable writers and artists, and is depicted in art to this day, for example in Walton Ford's 2002 painting Falling Bough, and National Medal of Arts winner John A. Ruthven's 2014 mural in Cincinnati, which commemorates the 100th anniversary of Martha's death.
-The centennial of its extinction was used by the "Project Passenger Pigeon" outreach group to spread awareness about human-induced extinction, and to recognize its relevance in the 21st century.
+The "Project Passenger Pigeon" outreach group used the centennial of its extinction to spread awareness about human-induced extinction, and to recognize its relevance in the 21st century.
 It has been suggested that the passenger pigeon could be used as a "flagship" species to spread awareness of other threatened, but less well-known North American birds.